Guide to the best things to do and places to visit in Lagos, Portugal, including beaches, historical sites and day trips

 This stretch of the Algarve is famous for its fantastic windsurfing opportunities.

-With fabulous breezes and warm waters, this is a great place to participate in this activity whether you’re an absolute beginner or a more advanced exponent of the sport.
+With fabulous breezes and warm waters, this is one of the best things to do in Algarve in March, whether you’re an absolute beginner or a more advanced exponent of the sport.

 The highly-rated Algarve Watersport offers windsurfing lessons run by certified instructors.

 Lessons take place at Alvor lagoon, where the smooth and calm water in combination with a sloping beach makes this a great place to learn.

 Lessons last for three hours and are open to everyone over six.